chelsea-designs/DCFideas/README.md

 8. As a registered user, I want to be able to delete my account in full, if I no longer wish to remain a member.

 #### *Site Administrator*
-1. As a site Administrator, I would want to be able to control the ideas added.
-2. As a site Administrator, I would want to be able to view all idea posts added by users, update and delete where necessary, keeping the site up-to date.
+1. As a site Administrator, I would want to be able to view all idea posts added by users, update and delete where necessary, keeping the site up-to date.
-3. As a site Administrator, I would want to be able to add new users or delete users who have issues with functionality.
+2. As a site Administrator, I would want to be able to add new users or delete users who have issues with functionality.

 ---